tearust/t-rust/docs/tapp_build_newbies/learn_to_build_an_idea_depot/Step6_troubleshooting.md

 There is a system request called `Activate` that's called after an actor's loaded.
 So if the actor receives this request, it will write a log so that you can find this log to determine if the actor is successfully loaded.

-The Activite handler is in every actor.
+The Activate handler is in every actor.
 For example, in actor/impl/src/lib.rs:

 ````
     async fn handle(&self, _: Activate) -> Result<()> {